turri21/Arcade-XSleena_Senhor/README.md

 For consistency purposes with the MiSTer framework, we did not change the declarations from implicit to explicit.

-//`default_nettype none  <--- Therefore, it is disabled on every file it was present otherwise synthesizing in Quartus will stop due to several errors.
+//`default_nettype none  <--- Therefore, it is disabled on every file it was present, otherwise synthesizing in Quartus will stop due to several errors.

 sys/sys_top.sv